ValerieWang628/In-Search-of-Immortality/README.md

 This program is written in a language called [Quest](http://textadventures.co.uk/quest), a free and open programming platform specifically for text adventure games.
 By interacting with the scripts I have designed, the player will manage to reach the final goal with the guidance of NPCs.

-This project was created as one of the assignments of the course Programming for Game Designers.
+This project was created as one of the assignments of the course *Programming for Game Designers*.
 The assignment randomly assigned students with 3 particular words/phrases that must be used in the game.
 For me, I was assigned with an object called bottled water, a verb called empower, and a place called the forest of ghosts.
 Thus, the three words was incorporated in my game design.
-Bottled water works as one of the important tools, 'empower' is one of the transformations and the names of other places were created to match the forest of ghosts.
+'Bottled water' works as one of the important tools, 'empower' is one of the transformations and the names of other places were created to match 'the forest of ghosts'.

 👉🏼To play the online version of this game, please click: [In-Search-of-Immortality](http://play2.textadventures.co.uk/Play.aspx?id=editor/94ebb875-d288-423a-afb6-44cacc98429d%2fIn+Search+of+Immortality.aslx)